dansmith-stripe/sa-summit-26-setup/README.md

 ## Reset local setup

-For a complete local reset, including removal of variables from your current terminal, run:
+For a complete local reset, including removal of demo variables from your current terminal, run:

     source ./reset.sh